 Students may not arrive at school prior to 7:40 a.m.
 Supervision begins at 7:40 a.m. and concludes at dismissal at 2:35, unless special arrangements have been made for specific events.
 If unsupervised students want to play at school after hours, they must first report home or to childcare providers before returning to play.

 Students are expected to report home or to their daycare after school by their usual method, unless they have a note signed by a parent.
 Please pre-arrange all after school plans with your children before the school day begins.
 Students will not be permitted to call home during the school day to make after-school play-dates.
 Calls to the office should be limited to emergency changes in after-school plans.
 Do your best to make calls before 1:00pm so that teachers have adequate notice for changes.

 Only pick up students early from school for appointments.
 Please note that calling students out of class early interrupts instruction and disrupts the learning environment for every student.

 District policy limits room parties to three a year.
-Parties are usually planned for Halloween, winter, and Valentine's Day.
+Parties are usually planned for fall, winter, and spring.
 The resource parents coordinate these parties through the classroom teacher.
 Our District Wellness policy limits the amount of food and beverages that do not meet nutritional guidelines to one choice per event.
 All food choices must be healthy and store bought.
 No homemade goodies are allowed.
 In order to be inclusive of all students, food choices must be tailored to meet dietary restrictions and preferences of the class.
 If you have any questions, need a handout of nutrition standards or a list of healthy food and beverage ideas, please ask at the school office.

 Appropriate dress and good grooming foster poise and self-confidence.
 The school is one place where children can practice good grooming.
 If students make a poor choice in regards to clothing, we will call home for a change of clothing.